 Of course, a diver’s watch is perfectly fine if you’re applying for a job in marine archaeology or any other work that includes SCUBA diving.

 For someone with a collection of vintage three-hand watches, it’s simple.
 In theory, at least.
 I, for example, had the difficulty of choosing from some strong contenders.
 In the end, I asked for some advice.
 Remember that there’s nothing wrong in doing so.
 I’m confident that none of the contenders would have been a bad choice.
 Still, when you need to keep your thoughts from racing, some peace of mind can be priceless.

 I went with presumably the most versatile watch that I own.
 A 1952 Eterna ref.
 106BDT, with Eterna’s in-house calibre 520U inside.
 It’s understated, but neither not enough nor too much.
 Just a simple watch in excellent condition.
 It doesn’t go unnoticed, but it’s not an attention magnet, either.

 Remember that the line of thought I’m presenting here is that of choosing the universally safe option.
-Often, the nature of the job can be nicely accented with something not along the lines of what I’ve written.
+Often, you can nicely emphasize the nature of the job with something not along the lines of what I’ve written.

 There’s no such thing as the perfect advice or the ideal choice.
 Just use common sense, and you can always ask the opinion of someone you trust.

 What watch did you wear to your job interview?
 Let me know in the comments below.